-No. 138 has a turret on the corner of the building and is in keeping with the other Edwardian shops that were developed in this part of Streatham during the early part of this century.
+No.138 has a turret on the corner of the building and is in keeping with the other Edwardian shops that were developed in this part of Streatham during the early part of this century.

 Nos.
 162-184 were the first of this row to be developed, dating from 1905.
-Of note are the row of gables with exaggerated voussoirs and shell motifs above the third floor windows.
-Most of the others buildings being constructed later but in a similar style.
+Of note are the row of gables with exaggerated voussoirs and shell motifs above the third floor windows and the fine timber shop front at No.138.
+Most of the others buildings in this row being constructed later but in a similar style.
 There are two exceptions.
 Woolworth's, which was designed in 1954 and was built in 1957-58 is built over three storeys and maintains the continuity of the block.
 The original plans note the architectural detail of the elevations to be "golden brickwork sprinkled with pinks and hard burnt purples".
-The facade is plain modernist in style and built in stock brick.
+The façade is plain modernist in style and built in stock brick.
+In 2001 the 1950's shop front was replaced when the shop underwent refurbishment.

 W.H.
-Smiths, formerly Sharman's dress shop and drapers, has a particularly fine Art Deco front built in the 1930's.
-The front parapet incorporates a stepped pediment and the composition of the facade has two vertical panels of windows divided by a wide panel of plain white render.
-The windows of the upper floors have multi-paned leaded casements with decorative bands at each floor level.
-The whole facade is set within an ornamental frame.
+Smiths, formerly Sharman's dress shop and drapers, has a particularly fine Art Deco front built in 1929.
+The front parapet incorporates a stepped pediment and the composition of the façade has two vertical panels of windows divided by a wide panel of plain white render.
+The windows of the upper floors have multi paned leaded casements with decorative bands at each floor level.
+The whole façade is set within an ornamental frame.
 The shop fronts are divided by the original grey granite pilasters.
+The corner property, Becmead Court, with its entrance on Becmead Road has unusual decorative rope pattern lead flashing at first floor level and a lead name plaque over the entrance.